Chapter 16:

 Dame Da Dungeon

-“I know that this is a ‘safe area’ and all,” Yayoi asked, “but should it really be like this?”
+“I know that this is a ‘safe area’ and all… but should it really be like this?”
+Yayoi asked.

-“Yes,” Taku said with a straight face, his limbs moving up and down to make a black angel out of the patch of wet paper roses he created himself.
-“I’m afraid this is necessary.”
+“Yep,” Taku said, his face stone hard.
+His limbs moved up and down to make a black angel out of a patch of crushed paper roses he created himself.
+“I am afraid this is necessary.”

 The rats had nothing notable with them.
-They had waterskins, which they used to refill theirs.
-No weapons either.
-They probably caught those rats about to end their patrol.
-Teri suggested butchering them and eating them, since they smell like stationery.
-But the two looked at him in disgust.
+It was possible that they caught those rats about to end their patrol.
+Teri suggested butchering and eating them, since they smelled like stationery, but the two looked at him in disgust.
 They were so in tune with each other.
-Taku firmly said no and nothing else.
-Yayoi let out a strongly-worded litany about why she wouldn’t eat rats and would eat Taku’s leg instead—which made Taku blush for some reason.
+Taku firmly said no. Yayoi let loose a strongly-worded litany—yes, she called it that—about why she wouldn’t eat rats and would rather eat Taku’s leg instead.
+Of course, that made his friend blush for some reason.

-“For what?”
-Yayoi asked, casting her shadow over them.
+Yayoi cast her shadow over them.
 She kicked Teri’s foot.
-Teri opened her eyes, glanced at her, and closed it.
-Unbothered.
-Yayoi’s eye twitched.
-She kicked him again.
-“Seriously?”
+Teri opened his eyes, glanced at her, and closed it.
+He was unbothered, after all.
+Yayoi kicked him again.

 “Being stupid.”